jaserfarhod/DesignPattern_PaintApplication_JavaFX/README.md

 # Paint Application

 A simple paint application created for the purpose of learning about and implementing various design patterns.
+This project was part of a Design Pattern course @ KTH.

 ## Built With